 Clinical Medicine

-Semesters 6-10 of your Medical Program
+Semesters 6-10 of the Doctor of Medicine (MD) Program

-Rotations
+Clinical Rotations

-The Clinical Rotations Curriculum
+Clinical Medicine Curriculum

 Students build on skills acquired in physical diagnosis to include the completion of a thorough history and physical examination of primarily adult patients.